 Hanging, dropping, or throwing anything out of an open window or using the window for entry or exit purposes is strictly prohibited (except in emergencies).
-Do not unlatch interior or exterior window screens in units at the Student Village.

 Safety and Security

 Research Medical Center maintains and operates an organized and trained Safety and Security Department.
 The Department provides a safe, secure, and helpful environment for patients, visitors, employees, students, and medical staff.
 All employees and students are personally responsible for their own compliance with policies and procedures relating to security matters, and are to report any unusual incidents or suspicious activity to the Safety and Security Department.